Dual woofer, MTM, MEH? 2, 2.5, 3 ways speaker?

 This article need a good comprehension about vertical lobing.

-The Lobing Issue:
+The MTM Lobing Issue:

 Placing two woofers in an MTM design increases the distance between their acoustic centers compared to a single woofer.
 This larger spacing can lead to vertical lobing, causing cancellation effects at certain frequencies, particularly when listening off-axis (from the side).